42-AI/bootcamp_machine-learning/module06/module06.md

 ## Useful Resources

-We strongly advise you to use the following resources:
+You are strongly advise to use the following resources:
 [Machine Learning MOOC - Stanford](https://www.coursera.org/learn/machine-learning/home/week/1)

 ### Week 1: